gfarrell/gtf.io/content/musings/deus-ex-techna/index.md

 scary potential crisis, the thought that we _ought_ to be acting (and therefore the inevitable guilt or shame we feel when our aversion to discomfort causes us not to act) is taken away, for there is nothing that we as individuals or societies need to do.
+Technology will save us.

-Yet it rests on a unsound basis: we believe that because technology appears to advance at an ever-increasing rate, unimaginable solutions will appear to these problems but this is both far from guaranteed (there is no natural law which requires that technology be invented to avert disasters), and possibly based on a false premise -- that technology _is_ advancing at an ever-increasing rate.
-If we compare some of the innovations over the last century, it is not clear that the rate of serious breakthroughs really is increasing (as new consumer applications do not, on this scale, count as serious breakthroughts).
+Yet this narrative rests on an unsound basis: that the perceived rate of technological change in recent history implies that some, currently unimaginable solution will emerge.
+This is far from guaranteed, as there is no natural law which requires that technology be invented to avert disasters.
+Furthermore, it is unclear that real technological change is occurring at an ever-increasing rate, compared to previous points over the last century.

 Furthermore, while we have often been successful in our use of technology to resist any requirement to change our behaviours, this